 Building close relationships with prospects is a top priority for any sales team, and savvy salespeople know the best way to do that is through texting – even if it means doing so through their personal phones.

 It’s understandable why businesses allow employees to text from a personal phone.
 When employees can handle conversations from their messaging apps just fine, why use another texting tool?
 Businesses save money by not purchasing separate phones and teams can close sales faster because texting is the preferred way that consumers want to communicate with businesses.
 While all this is true, there’s more to the story that many don’t consider.

 Think about the information exchanged in a text conversation throughout the sales cycle: personal details like date of birth, first and last names, home addresses and email addresses.
 If an employee was to leave the company, lose their phone or have it stolen, access to any sensitive information is now out of the company’s control.
 In short, it’s easy for our texts to be accessed by unwanted parties.

 If your sales team uses their personal phones for business-related texting without secure, dedicated software, here are few reasons why you’ll want to adopt a safer approach.

 Consumers care about their privacy, and your business should care about protecting it.
 Any time private information is exchanged over text – whether it’s through texting software or on a personal phone – the business has an obligation to take appropriate care to safeguard those conversations.
 One of the safest options is encryption.

-Native messaging apps on your phone tend to offer limited encryption protection.
-To exchange information securely, a better option is to text through a business-texting provider that encrypts SMS texts and customer information in transit and at rest no matter which device the sender and recipient is using.
+When considering your options on texting software or apps, choose a business-texting provider that encrypts SMS texts and customer information in transit and at rest no matter which device the sender and recipient is using.